 In a poverty-stricken town controlled by powerful men and hating townsfolk, Scott Mary is nothing more than a street sweeper and is often looked down upon.
 On the other hand, when Frank Talby, a former gunslinger, arrives in town seeking revenge on Perkins for past wrongs, Scott feels inspired to prove his own worth as a gunfighter.
 So, he becomes Talby’s pupil.

 121-year-old Jack Crabb recounts his incredible life story to a young oral historian in Little Big Man.
-Crabb’s life has been full of adventures like fighting at the battles of Washita and Little Bighorn and being the only white survivor in the latter, living among Native Americans after being rescued by Cheyenne, being a gunslinger, and even working as a snake-oil salesman once.
+Crabb’s life has been full of adventures, like fighting at the battles of Washita and Little Bighorn and being the only white survivor in the latter.
+He also explains his life among Native Americans after being rescued by Cheyenne, being a gunslinger, and even working as a snake-oil salesman once.

 blazing saddles